microsoft/ebpf-for-windows/docs/tutorial.md

 ```

 Let's look at the code above in more detail.
 The EbpfContextDescriptor
-info (i.e., xdp_context_descriptor) tells the verifier about the format
+info (i.e., `xdp_context_descriptor`) tells the verifier about the format
-of the context structure (i.e., struct ebpf_xdp_args).
+of the context structure (i.e., `struct ebpf_xdp_args`).
 The struct is
-4 bytes long, does not include packet data, and so the scalar fields that
+24 bytes long, includes packet data, and so the scalar fields that
-are safe to access start at offset 0.
+are safe to access start at offset 16.

-With the above, our sample program will pass verification (note the
+With the above, our sample program will pass verification:
-`-p windows` to tell the verifier to use the Windows platform data
-instead of the Linux platform data):

 ```
-> Release\check.exe -p windows -f myxdp.o
+> >netsh ebpf show verification myxdp.o

-0 warnings
-1,0.148,6336
+Verification succeeded
 ```

 What would have happened had the prototype not matched?
 Let's say the